madhan-adavani/monsoonCredTechAssignment/README.md

 # monsoonCredTechAssignment
-## My Jupyter Notebook is present in with filename -
+## Jupyter Notebook is present in "DS Test" folder with filename - monsoonAssignment.ipynb.
+## Predictions on X_test.csv is present in "Test" folder